-I have made a lot of mistakes over the last 20 years building and implementing Environmental Management System-level Sustainability, Environmental and OHS software solutions.
+I have made mistakes over the last 20 years building and implementing Environmental Management System-level Sustainability, Environmental and OHS software solutions.

 KISS but don’t make up!

 Keep It Simple Stupid and don’t make up things you think the software should do.
 It takes courage to build and implement a simple software system.
 When we first started building software systems in the mid-1990s, we were breaking new ground.
 At the time we were driven by a concern:

 “what if we miss something obvious or don’t meet every single need a user might have?”

 In following this thought, we ended up with software that was complex, difficult to use and inevitably, was not being kept up-to-date because users simply didn’t have the time to keep the software fed.
 When you are evaluating a software tool for your organization start with the basics – make sure you are clear on the top three or four critical business cases the software is being acquired to solve.